 12th - 16th of June 2019

-All proceeds will go towards purchasing traps for Indian Island / Mamaku and part of the adventure will be dedicated to the 2nd four monthly check of the existing network as well as the 6 monitoring lines and of course the installation of more A24s.
+All proceeds will go towards purchasing traps for Indian Island / Mamaku and part of the adventure will be dedicated to the 2nd four monthly check of the existing network as well as the 6 monitoring lines, the cutting of the remaining tracks and of course the installation of more A24s.

 LegaSea is a not for profit organisation and was established by the New Zealand Sport Fishing Council in 2012 to elevate public awareness of the issues that affect recreational fishers.
 The support funds advocacy, alignment, education and research.

 Volunteers will set the tracking tunnels and rebait the existing network of A24 traps.

 23rd - 27th of October 2019